thillRobot/ros_workshop/module1/tutorial1_virtualize_ubuntu/tutorial1_virtualize_ubuntu.md

 #### Complete Virtual Machine and Hard Drive Setup
 <img src="images/Capture16.png" alt="drawing" width="500"/>

-You can now see the virtual machine you created in the list on the left and the settings your defined on the right.
+You can now see the virtual machine you created in the list on the left and the defined settings on the right.

 ### Part 3 - Virtual Machine Performance Settings